-*NEW* Read about the latest with Jefferson Memorial Forest and the Natural Areas Division in their quarterly newsletter.
+Read about the latest with Jefferson Memorial Forest and the Natural Areas Division in the Wilderness Louisville newsletter.

-Metro Parks’ mission is to create a City of Parks where people can play, learn, grow and be healthy.
+Louisville Parks’ mission is to create a city of parks where people can play, learn, grow and be healthy.
 This is accomplished by taking care of park properties, providing safe and diverse recreational programs, and by protecting these wonderful resources for current and future generations.
-Metro Parks took a significant step forward in meeting its mission by creating the Natural Areas Division in 2004.
+Louisville Parks took a significant step forward in meeting its mission by creating the Natural Areas Division in 2004.

 Based at the Jefferson Memorial Forest, the Natural Areas Division cares for park properties where nature is the focus.
 These areas include mature forests, lakes, wetlands, riparian areas, and meadows - places where one can experience the wonder of nature while hiking, fishing, horseback riding, birding, or simply relaxing.